Punjab polls: BJP fields two Congress turncoats, former Union minister Sampla | Politics

 Punjab polls: BJP fields two Congress turncoats, former Union minister Sampla

-On Thursday, The BJP gave tickets to two sitting MLAs Fatehjang Singh Bajwa and Harjot Kamal, who had recently quit the Congress and joined the party.
-Former Akali MLA Sarabjit Singh Makkar has been given ticket from Jalandhar Cantt.
+Earlier on Thursday, the BJP gave tickets to two sitting MLAs Fatehjang Singh Bajwa and Harjot Kamal, who had recently quit the Congress and joined the party.
+Harjot Kamal will be in the fray from his current constituency Moga, where his former party has fielded actor and philanthropist Sonu Soods sister Malvika Sood, prompting the MLA to join the BJP.

 - Country: